mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 “I wouldn’t say I’m that emotional of a person.
 I’m pretty stoic.
 I’d say I’m pretty much the same person by myself as I am around other people.”
 Maybe Gyuna was right.
 Maybe Kent was a psychopath.
 “I think I’ve learned that these emotions are a risk of dating.
 I mean, I’ve never felt the way that I did before.
 And I know you weren’t trying to be intentionally hurtful.”

-“Heartbreak is super painful, but I’d rather go through the emotions of the joy of dating and the pain of heartbreak than to feel nothing at all.”
-That was an interesting statement.
+“Heartbreak is super painful, but <u>I’d rather go through the emotions of the joy of dating and the pain of heartbreak than to feel nothing at all.</u>”  That was an interesting statement.
 It stuck with me.

 I checked my phone to see that Gyuna had texted saying she ended up not having class, so she was at the library.
 After giving her a call to meet us, I saw her and waved.
 “Hey, this is Kent.
 Kent, this is Gyuna.”